Imperial Service Troops: Equipment and training

-With the establishment of the Imperial Service Troops scheme in 1885, the Government of India undertook to contribute equipment and weapons to states' forces units listed as being available for British Raj employment when called upon.
+With the establishment of the Imperial Service Troops scheme in 1885, the Government of India undertook to contribute equipment and weapons to states' forces units listed as being available for deployment when called upon.
 In return the princely states were required to bring the pledged troops up to a level of preparation that would enable them to serve alongside regular Indian regiments.
 To this end Indian Army officers were seconded to Imperial Service Troops units and schools of instruction were established for IST recruits.
 A senior British officer was appointed as Inspector-General of Imperial Service Troops with a staff of inspectors to undertake IST training and advise the military durbars of each of the states.
 In addition to the units committed to Imperial Service, the larger princely states continued to maintain traditional units for ceremonial purposes, though much reduced in numbers.

 Early campaigns

 Kashmir was the first of the participating states to provide a contingent for active service.
-This took the form of two mountain batteries who fought in the Hunza Nagar campaign of 1891 and the subsequent Chitral action of 1895.
+This took the form of two mountain batteries who fought in the Hunza Nagar campaign of 1891 and the subsequent Chitral Expedition of 1895.
 Nine Indian states provided Imperial Service detachments for the Frontier War of 1897.

-Alwar, Bikanir, Jodhpur and Malerkotla provided units for service in China during the Boxer Rebellion of 1901.
-The Bikanir Camel Corps subsequently served in Somaliland in 1902.
+Alwar, Bikaner, Jodhpur and Malerkotla provided units for service in China during the Boxer Rebellion of 1901.
+The Bikaner Camel Corps subsequently served in Somaliland in 1902.
 While it was not British policy to employ Indian troops in the South African War of 1899–1902, considerable numbers of horses and quantities of equipment from Imperial Service stocks were provided by the princely states.

 The various Imperial Service units often had elaborate parade uniforms, designed and changed at the whim of individual state rulers.
 When mobilized for active service the plain khaki drill service dress of the regular Indian Army was worn.